|

 with John D. Rockefeller), he was of course incredibly wealthy and

 first visited the city during the winter of 1888-84.
+He was immediately charmed by the area and

 thought the city had enormous potential.
 However, he found the hotels